Universal Definitions of the Roman Factorial: Introduction to Foundational Functions and the Generalization Process: Advanced foundational functions

 Before returning to the factorial and its non-recursive definition in the next section, there is an interesting application of \textit{F.F.} we can examine.
 It's about making an output table of three columns, like before, but the output pattern is read as one number in binary.

 For example, the output pattern of $\xi^\prime(n)$ is $[1, 0, 0]$.
-That can be read as the number $100_2$, which is equal to 4 in base 10.
+That can be read as the binary number $100_2$, which is equal to 4 in base 10.
 Many \textit{F.F.} exhibit this behavior, but those with outputs like $-1$ or $n$ are excluded.

-In this way, we can construct a binary table. \ref{tbl:binary of ff} has all 3-digit binary numbers:
+In this way, we can construct a binary table.
+The \ref{tbl:binary of ff} has all 3-digit binary numbers:

 The completion of this table helped define some of these functions.
 After discovering a few of them, there was motivation to finish \ref{tbl:binary of ff}.
-However, it's important to note that the binary representation doesn't have any special meaning; it just helps organize the table.
+However, it's important to note that the binary representation doesn't have any applications for this paper; it just helps organize the table.

 Since there are many new functions introduced in this paper, it's easy to get them mixed up.
-To be reminded of what each function does, refer to \ref{eq:all ff}.
+Refer to the previous equation list to be reminded of what each function does.
 That list will ensure that everything in the paper is clear and easy to understand.

 This concludes the second section about \textit{foundational functions} and it's time to return to the factorial and tackle the problem of finding global, non-recursive $\prod$-product definitions of the Roman factorial.